Alfresco/docs-alfresco/content-accelerator/latest/configure/config-archiver.md

 To import configs, simply access the Import section of the Config Archiver and drag the `default.zip` file containing the archived configs into the drop zone and click the `Import` button.

-Note that the name of the archive file is important - the import tool assumes the file you upload is named: `default.zip`.
+The name of the archive file is important - the import tool assumes the file you upload is named: `default.zip`.

 The import will handle this zip in one of two ways: